 How will payment be paid?

-Discretionary council tax rebate scheme
+Discretionary council tax rebate scheme and hardship fund

 The council will be carrying out robust pre-payment checks to ensure that the correct liable person receives the rebate funds.